 Human Resources Management emphasizes the human side of business, developing and managing the most valuable resource in the work setting - people.
-The Bachelor of Science degree in Human Resources Management (HRM) prepares students to function as human resource professionals in a variety of settings such as government agencies, health care, financial institutions, and business and industry.
+The Bachelor of Science in Business Administration (B.S.B.A.) with major in Human Resources Management (HRM) degree prepares students to function as human resource professionals in a variety of settings such as government agencies, health care, financial institutions, and business and industry.

-Since the management of human resources involves an understanding of individuals, organizations, and business, the curriculum draws upon several disciplines, including psychology and business administration.
+Since the management of human resources involves an understanding of individuals, organizations, and business, the curriculum draws upon several disciplines, including psychology and management.
 A special feature of the program is the internship in which advanced students work closely with a HRM professional and a faculty member to learn first-hand what opportunities and challenges exist in this rapidly growing field.
 The career outlook is bright for human resources professionals.
 For the graduating student, entry-level positions with solid starting salaries and advancement opportunities exist in such occupations as human relations, training and development, human resources management, labor relations, employee recruitment and selection, and compensation and benefits.

-In addition, the program prepares students wishing to pursue graduate studies in areas such as Industrial Psychology, Business, and HRM as well as other professional fields, in which knowledge of business and the principles of human behavior are essential.
+In addition, the program prepares students wishing to pursue graduate studies in areas such as Industrial Psychology, Management, and HRM as well as other professional fields, in which knowledge of business and the principles of human behavior are essential.